-Revenue for the year ended December 31, 2016 was \in 2.7 million, as a result of one research milestone reached by the Company for which an amount of \in 0.7 million (2015: \in 1.1 million) was paid by ONO.
+Collaboration income for the year ended December 31, 2017 was \in 5.8 million and consisted of cost reimbursements in support of the Company's research and license agreements with Incyte and ONO.
+The Company did not recognize any research milestones during 2017.
+During 2016, the Company recognized one research milestone reached by the Company under its agreement with ONO which amounted to \in 0.7 million (2015: \in 1.1 million).
 Additionally, the Company received an amount of \in 0.4 million revenue from a new consultancy agreement that was signed with ONO on March 7, 2016.
-A further \in 0.2 million of deferred revenue at December 31, 2015 was recognized in 2016 (2015: \in 0.2 million) in accordance with the agreement signed between the parties in 2014.
-Additionally, the Company recognized an amount of \in 1.4 million in grant income (2015: \in 0.7 million).

-Merus currently has three active grants consisting of cash allowances for specific research and development projects.
-For two of the grants, the Company has reporting obligations at the end of the grant contract term.
+The Company currently has two active grants consisting of cash allowances for specific research and development projects.
+For these grants, the Company has reporting obligations at the end of the grant contract term.
 The unconditional receipt of the grant allowances is dependent on the final review of the reporting provided by Merus at the end of the contract term.
+For the years ended December 31, 2017, 2016 and 2015, the Company recognized &1.2 million, &1.4 million and &0.7 million in grant income, respectively.